d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

     return dataloader
 ```

-### Using a Multi-GPU Training Model
+### Multi-GPU Training

-We train the ResNet-18 model described in :numref:`sec_resnet` on the
+We train the ResNet-18 model from
+:numref:`sec_resnet` on the
 CIFAR-10 dataset.
-We will also apply the methods described in
+Recall the introduction to
-:numref:`sec_multi_gpu_concise` and use a multi-GPU training model.
+multi-GPU training in :numref:`sec_multi_gpu_concise`.
+In the following,

-Next, we define the training function to train and evaluate the model using multiple GPUs.
+we define a function to train and evaluate the model using multiple GPUs.

 ```{.python .input}
 #@save